AbhayPratapSingh-1/TODO-application/README.md

+this project is made with the help of chatGPT and BlackboxAI

 **Getting Started

 Backend
-Clone the repository: git clone https://github.com/ABHAYPRATAPSINGH/todo-app.git Install dependencies: npm install
+Clone the repository: git clone https://github.com/AbhayPratapSingh-1/todo-app.git Install dependencies: npm install
 Start the server: npm start
 Open http://localhost:3000 in your browser# TODO-application